RobertTalbert/discretecs/Video/scripts-module-2.md

 In all of the earlier videos in this module, we've been looking at propositions -- complete statements that have a definite and knowable truth value.
 We've seen lots of examples of propositions and learned how to work with them.
 In this video we're going to re-introduce an earlier example of something that *wasn't* a proposition.

 Here's that example: x + 5 = 12 .
-This is a statement, namely it's an assertion that the expression on the left side of the equals sign is actually equal to the expression on the right.
+This is a kind of statement, namely it's an assertion that the expression on the left side of the equals sign is actually equal to the expression on the right.
 So it's a complete thought; but it doesn't have a definite truth value as is because of that variable "x".
 Whether this statement x+5 = 12 is true or not depends on the value of that variable.
 If x = 10 for instance, then the statement x + 5 = 12 is false.
 But if x = 7, the statement is true.

 We're going to call a complete statement whose truth value depends on the value of one or more particular variables a **predicate**.
 Predicates are different from propositions.
 While both predicates and propositions have truth values, the truth value of a proposition can be known just from the proposition itself without any outside input, while the truth value of a predicate depends on outside input.
 Propositions have only one truth value, while in general the truth value of a predicate will be True for some inputs and False for others -- it depends.